Money Matters

 For a property business, the data required is likely to include the following:

-• Property business expenses (e.g. premises running costs).
+• UK and foreign property business expenses (e.g. premises running costs)

 • Balancing charges.